How old is University of Chicago’s Med-Peds Program?

 How many residents have completed University of Chicago’s Med-Peds Program?

 How many Med-Peds faculty hold appointments at the University of Chicago?

 We have 15 faculty members with appointments at the University of Chicago.
 Please visit our Faculty Page for more information.

-What percentage of U of C Med-Peds graduates enters a career in Primary Care?
+What percentage of U of C Med-Peds graduates pursue subspecialty training?